thiagofborn/az-sentinel-tf/sentinel-tf.md

 # From the Resource Group to Sentinel Hunting Queries
 ## Abstract

-Templates to manage and deploy features on Azure Sentinel via Terraform.
+Templates to manage and deploy features on Microsoft Sentinel via Terraform.

 ## Prerequisites